 - Do not bolt or weld to the structural steel members.

 - Do not remove any portion of the structure.

 - CAUTION!
 Paint may contain lead.

 Additional resources can be found through the New Hampshire Division of Historical Resources website.

-ensuring the safety of the traveling public across the country.
+Bridge inspection is an important part of what we do here at Hoyle, Tanner.
+It is also a vital part of ensuring the safety of the traveling public across the country.
 You might not realize it, but chances are every time you get in a car you drive across one or more bridges.
 Per the federally enacted National Bridge Inspection Standards (NBIS) every bridge, big and small, old and new, needs to be inspected on a biennial basis.
 As you can imagine, this is a huge undertaking for each state’s department of transportation (DOT), and each DOT is looking to inspect bridges faster, more cost effectively, and in less disruptive ways as to not impact the day to day usage of the bridge.

 A dynamic, rapidly growing bridge inspection method is to “climb” the structure using rope access techniques.
 Rope access can best be pictured as a mixture of rock climbing and bridge inspection.
 The inspector is suspended from two ropes and can either ascend, descend or climb along the bridge.
 Certain bridges can often have elements that are inaccessible or uneconomical to inspect with traditional methods, such as rigging or the use of under bridge inspection vehicles.
 Rope access can be tailored for countless geometric challenges, which allows for a detailed, hands-on inspection of every bridge element.
 In other words, rope access allows inspectors to go anywhere and see any part of the bridge.